onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 ### Deployment Process

-When your application is approved for deployment, you'll need to make the Flow team aware of some important information:
+When your application is approved for deployment, you'll need to share some important information:

 - Provide a git tag pointing to the source code of the smart contracts you would like to deploy, so the team can perform a checkout of the correct version.
 - Provide all the required public keys for all necessary Mainnet accounts.
 - For projects requiring multiple contracts, you'll need to provide a deployment script and/or instructions explaining how to perform your multi-contract deployment correctly.

-Once this information has been provided the Flow team will deploy your project and notify you!
+Once this information has been provided, the project will be deployed and you will be notified!

 ### Re-reployment process